-As Seahawks’ Super Bowl win hits five-year anniversary the memories will endure forever
+As Seahawks’ Super Bowl win hits five-year anniversary, the memories will endure forever

 Maybe, given all that has happened since — that fateful pass at the 1-yard line and accompanying controversy, the dismantling of the Legion of Boom, Marshawn Lynch retiring and then unretiring and playing two more years in Oakland — it already feels like another lifetime ago.

 Whichever camp you fall in, Saturday, Feb.
-2, marks the first real milestone anniversary of the greatest moment in Seahawks history if not all of Seattle sports — five years since the 43-8 win over the Denver Broncos in Super Bowl XLVIII on that warmer-than-expected night at MetLife Stadium in New Jersey, the team’s first, and sadly so far only, Super Bowl title.
+2, marks the first real milestone anniversary of the greatest moment in Seahawks history if not all of Seattle sports — five years since the 43-8 win over the Denver Broncos in Super Bowl XLVIII on that warmer-than-expected night at MetLife Stadium in New Jersey, the team’s first, and so far only, Super Bowl title.

-When the 2019 season begins it’s possible that just three players will remain from that team — quarterback Russell Wilson, linebacker Bobby Wagner and receiver Doug Baldwin (and even Baldwin’s status as a Seahawk in 2019 doesn’t appear 100 percent ironclad).
+When the 2019 season begins, it’s possible that just three players will remain from that team — quarterback Russell Wilson, linebacker Bobby Wagner and receiver Doug Baldwin (and even Baldwin’s status as a Seahawk in 2019 doesn’t appear 100 percent ironclad).
 At the most there figure to be five if linebacker K.J.
 Wright and offensive lineman J.R Sweezy re-sign, assuming that Earl Thomas and Kam Chancellor, who officially still is on the roster, will no longer be around.

 Most Read Sports Stories